MichaelHeinecke/heatwave/data-exploration/README.md

 * The minimum and maximum temperature columns' min and max values are close to the temperature columns min and max values across all years, giving no indication for a closer look.
 * Compared to the temperature column (t_dryb_10), the minimum temperature(tn_dryb_10) and maximum temperature ( tn_dryb_10) columns have a few more missing readings (less than a dozen per year).
-To fill in those blanks, we can consider coalescing min/max temperature columns and the temperature column.
+To fill in those blanks, we could consider coalescing min/max temperature columns and the temperature column.